Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Methods

 On converging both calculations we find that in the ordered Fe$_{1/2}$Co$_{1/2}$ alloy, $\lambda$ is 0.496 while in the VCA approach $\lambda$ is surprisingly similar, 0.491.
 We find a similar agreement in $\lambda^\uparrow$ and $\lambda^\downarrow$.
-To further compare these calculations, we first recall that $\lambda^\sigma$ is the product of $\frac{(N^{\sigma}_{\rm F})^2}{N^\uparrow_{\rm F}+N^\downarrow_{\rm F}}$ and the average matrix element $\langle g_{\sigma}^2 \rangle$.
+To further compare these calculations, we first recall that by Eq.~\ref{eq:lam_simple_spin} our $\lambda^\sigma$ is the product of $\frac{(N^{\sigma}_{\rm F})^2}{N^\uparrow_{\rm F}+N^\downarrow_{\rm F}}$ and the average matrix element $\langle g_{\sigma}^2 \rangle$.
 Comparing the values obtained from both methods, we find that the VCA overestimates $\frac{(N^{\uparrow}_{\rm F})^2}{N^\uparrow_{\rm F}+N^\downarrow_{\rm F}}$ by 20\%, and underestimates $\langle g_{\uparrow}^2 \rangle$ by 10\%.
 The opposite is true for the minority spins: underestimation of $\frac{(N^{\downarrow}_{\rm F})^2}{N^\uparrow_{\rm F}+N^\downarrow_{\rm F}}$ and overestimation of $\langle g_{\downarrow}^2 \rangle$.
 Therefore, the remarkably close agreement in $\lambda^\sigma$ and $\lambda$ obtained from VCA and supercell is partly due to accidental partial cancellation of errors in the densities of states and electron-phonon matrix elements.
 To further analyze our results, we compare the spin-resolved Eliashberg spectral functions (shown in Fig.~\ref{fig:vca_v_supercell}) and we find that the supercell approach gives a spectral function that has more features, especially at low frequencies.
-Furthermore, we find some weight redistribution among the peaks at higher part of the phonon spectrum.
+Furthermore, we find some weight redistribution among the peaks at the higher part of the phonon spectrum.
 We assign these differences to the folding of the band structure in the supercell approach that is absent in the VCA.
-Given the large number of $k$ and $q$ points needed to converge these calculations, the numerically precise calculation of $\lambda$ for other values of $x$ quickly becomes computationally prohibitive.
+Given the large number of $k$ and $q$ points needed to converge these calculations, computing $\lambda$ for other values of $x$ with supercells, or taking into account disorder with special quasi-random structures\cite{SQS_Zunger}, quickly becomes computationally prohibitive.